Passport Power Rankings 2025: Substantial and Weakest Passports in the World, Where Is India?

 Top 10 Weakest Passports in 2025

-However, liberty of movement is worse in most countries because of war, political turmoil, and poor diplomatic ties.
+However, the liberty of movement is often restricted in most countries due to war, political turmoil, and poor diplomatic relations.

 RankCountryVisa-Free Destinations